 You can find Tramontina cookware at other retailers as well, but Amazon and Wal-Mart tend to have the best prices--Wal-Mart in particular.

-Here, we first provide an "at a glance" table listing the main features of all the Tramontina tri-ply clad cookware sets.
-You can get most of the information you need from this table, including our recommendations, or you keep reading for more detailed discussions.
+Here, we first provide an "at a glance" table listing the main features of all the Tramontina Tri-Ply Clad cookware sets.
+You can get most of the information you need from this table, including our recommendations, or you can keep reading for more detailed reviews.
 To buy, you can click on the store links in the table or scroll down to our Recommendations sections to learn more.

 At a Glance: Tramontina Stainless Tri-Ply Clad Cookware Set Options

-Price Notes: Interestingly, the Chinese-made Tramontina is usually cheaper at Wal-Mart than it is on Amazon, while the Brazilian-made Tramontina is usually cheaper on Amazon (considerably cheaper) than at Wal-Mart.
-This can change, though, so be sure to check both stores before buying.
+Price Notes: Chinese-made Tramontina is cheaper at Wal-Mart than it is on Amazon, while Brazilian-made Tramontina is cheaper on Amazon (considerably cheaper) than at Wal-Mart.
+This can change, though, so be sure to check both sites before buying.

 Note: Table may not be visible in mobile view.